Robust Signal Recovery in Hadamard Spaces: Discussion

+In Theorem \ref{thm:slln-main} we have seen a (strong) law of large numbers for heteroscedastic data.
+Whether the Fr\'echet mean satisfies such a law is still open.
+The most recent convergence results for the Fr\'echet mean on Hadamard spaces \cite{le-gouic-fast-convergence, brunel, escande2023} either impose geometric assumptions on the underlying space, or the random variables themselves.
+To the best of our knowledge, there is no strong law of large numbers for the Fr\'echet mean of a general heteroskedastic sample of square-integrable, Hadamard space-valued random variables, as there is for the inductive mean.
+However, since the assumptions of Theorem \ref{thm:limit-bn} are weaker than the ones in Theorem \ref{thm:slln-main}, we know that, if such a law exists, the Fr\'echet mean must converge to the same limit as the inductive mean.

+In light of this, the recent results of Brunel and Serres \cite{brunel}, where it is shown that $S_n$ and $b_n$ are close with high probability, and the no-dice theorems of \cite{holbrook-no-dice} and \cite{lim-palfia}, one can not help but ask, what are the most general assumptions under which $\mathrm{E}(d(S_n,b_n)^2) \leq C/n$, for some $C>0$?
+This question seems to be open in general.
+Even if we restrict ourselves to the simpler case of a sequence $x_1,\dots,x_n$ of points in a Hadamard space, rather than sequences of Hadamard space-valued random variables, there does not seem to be a general estimate of $d(S_n,b_n)$.
+Inspecting the proof of Lemma \ref{lemma:cesaro}, we observe that a condition like

 is sufficient to guarantee that the inductive mean $S_{n}$ and the barycenter $b_{n}$ converge to the same point $x$.
 This condition is of course weaker than the convergence of $x_{n} \to x$, but does in general not imply the weak convergence of $x_{n}$ to $x$ (see Section 3.1, \cite{dudley}).
-Is weak convergence of the underlying sequence strong enough to guarantee that the inductive mean and the barycenter agree asymptotically?
+Is weak convergence of the underlying sequence strong enough to guarantee that the inductive mean and the Fr\'echet mean agree asymptotically?

+While the Fr\'echet mean is known to have a finite sample breakdown point of $1/n$, Propositions \ref{prop:stab-of-two-seq} -- \ref{prob:huber-L2}, and the results of Section \ref{sec:means} show that means in Hadamard spaces perform in general comparable to means in Euclidean spaces.
+In light of the theoretical guarantees of our resampling scheme, and the simulation study, the inductive mean, although not symmetric, is quite robust with respect to data loss, data permutation, and noise.
+In the case of symmetric, positive definite matrices, Hansen's $H_{n}$ seems to converge against a point differing from the asymptotic \textit{center of mass}.
+This behavior is much more stable with respect to contaminated data than the convergence of the other procedures.
+Can Hansen's mean serve as a robust alternative to $S_{n}$ or $b_{n}$?

+The simulations show, that the behavior of means crucially depends on the geometry of the underlying space.
+Means of points close to the spine of open books are very stable, much more so than in the case of positive definite matrices.
+One may observe that open books have a curvature of $-\infty$ along the spine.
+Curvature bounds are also crucial in recent laws of large numbers for the Fr\'echet mean \cite{brunel}.
+Can one characterize the robustness or \textit{stickiness} of means in terms of the local curvature of Hadamard spaces?